Germany in the Eurovision Song Contest 2022

-Germany participated in the Eurovision Song Contest 2022 in Turin, Italy with the song "Rockstars" performed by Malik Harris.
+Germany was represented at the Eurovision Song Contest 2022 with the song "Rockstars" performed by Malik Harris.
 The German entry for the 2022 contest was selected through the national final Germany 12 Points, organised by the German broadcaster ARD in collaboration with Norddeutscher Rundfunk (NDR).
 The national final took place on 4 March 2022 and featured six competing acts with the winner being selected through online radio voting and public voting.